Corning Claims Newest Smartphone Glass Is Stronger and Twice as Durable

 So on Gorilla Glass Victus, Corning is attempting to do just that.
 The company claims that Victus offers significant improvement in both drop and scratch performance over the previous generation for the first time ever.
 Compared to Gorilla Glass 6, Corning says Gorilla Glass Victus is two times more scratch-resistant and 25% stronger when it comes to drops.
 Corning says Gorilla Glass Victus has been tested to withstand drops from up to 6.5 feet onto hard, rough surfaces without breaking, compared to Gorilla Glass 6, which is only rated to handle drops of up to 5.25 feet.

 While all this sounds really good in theory, based on sheer number of phones with broken screens I saw every day before the pandemic put people in quarantine, Corning’s newest Gorilla Glass has some pretty big claims to live up to.
 Although the company’s test claims sound impressive, based on some of the sample images provided by Corning, its test devices appear to be using glass that’s much thicker than what you’d find on an actual retail device.
+[Note: Corning reached out to let us know that the test devices used Victus glass that was 0.6 to 0.8mm thick, which is similar the thickness of glass used on retail phones.]

 But with more and more phones featuring glass panels on both the front and back of the device, and device makers using glass in the designs of other gadgets like smartwatches, tablets, and laptops, there’s even more of a need for glass that doesn’t need to be perpetually swaddled in a case to prevent it from breaking.

-Note: [Update: 1:30 PM ET] Following this morning’s announcement of Gorilla Glass Victus, I had a chance to talked with Corning vice president Scott Forester who revealed a few interesting details about Corning’s latest product.